Front row or nowhere: Rethinking accessibility in work travel

 Traveling for work is often seen as a privilege — but for many Disabled employees, it can be an exhausting, unsafe, and isolating experience.
 This session explores how companies can move beyond performative checkboxes to truly inclusive travel policies and practices.
 Designed for HR professionals crafting policies and senior leaders who implement them, we’ll dig into what accessibility really looks like before, during, and after business travel.

-Meet the mind behind this session
+Meet the minds behind this session

 • Steering Committee Member